nema69/trilium_flexoki/README.md

 ## Usage
-- Create a CSS code note in Trilium and name it Blue-theme
+- Create a CSS code note in Trilium and name it flexoki-dark
-- Paste the content from Blue-theme.css in it
+- Paste the content from flexoki-dark.css in it
-- Add the #appTheme=Blue-theme attribute to it
+- Add the #appTheme=flexoki-dark attribute to it
-- Download the background.png , then right-click on the note and select Import to note
-- Add the attribute #originalFileName=background.png #customResourceProvider=background.png to background.png
-- Go to Menu > Options, and select Blue-theme as your new theme
+- Go to Menu > Options, and select flexoki-dark as your new theme
 - Ctrl + R to reload